Internet access helps promote democracy.

 Openness and transparency are vital parts of Swedish democracy.
-The democratic society is protected by four fundamental laws: the Instrument of Government, the Freedom of the Press Act, the Fundamental Law on Freedom of Expression, and the Act of Succession.
+The democratic society is protected by four fundamental laws: the Instrument of Government, the Freedom of the Press Act, the Fundamental Law on Freedom of Expression and the Act of Succession.
 These laws make up the Swedish Constitution and they take precedence over all other laws.

 Freedom of the press

-The principle of freedom of information means that the general public and the mass media have access to official records.
-This affords Swedish citizens clear insight into the activities of government and local authorities.
-Scrutiny is seen as valuable for a democracy, and transparency reduces the risk of power being abused.
+The principle of freedom of information means that the general public and the mass media have access to official records, which means that they have the opportunity to scrutinise the activities of government on all levels – national, regional and local.
+Transparency reduces the risk of power being abused.

-Continuing the fight for human rights
+The global fight for human rights

 The European Convention on Human Rights has been incorporated into Swedish law since 1995.
-Sweden has also signed and ratified several human rights agreements within the UN, International Labor Organization and the Council of Europe.
-The government is prioritising eight areas in its work for human rights in Swedish foreign policy – security, development, migration, environmental and trade policy – should be based on human rights, democracy and the rule of law.
+Sweden has also signed and ratified several human rights agreements within the UN, International Labour Organization and the Council of Europe.
+All areas of Swedish foreign policy – security, development, migration, environmental and trade policy – should be based on human rights, democracy and the rule of law.

 Openness on the internet